tuquet/navigo/docs/blocks/trigger.md

 - `$ctxMediaUrl`: The source URL of a media element (image, video, or audio)
 - `$ctxLink`: The URL if you right-click on a link

-But to use this trigger, you must grant Automa to use the `contextMenu` permission.
+But to use this trigger, you must grant Navigo to use the `contextMenu` permission.
 This trigger has two options

 - The workflow name in the context menu
 - `Will appear in` which you can use to set when the workflow appears in the context menu.
 If none of these options is selected, it will appear every time the